 Want a mortgage that meets your needs?
-Choose one of Merchants Bank's experienced mortgage lenders .
-We offer a complete line of mortgage options, at a mortgage rate you’ll like, backed by the service and experience of a local Merchants Bank Mortgage Lender.
+Choose one of Merchants Bank's mortgage lending experts .
+We offer a complete line of mortgage options, at a mortgage rate you’ll like, backed by the service and experience of our mortgage team.

-The differences between the different mortgage or home loan options can sometimes be confusing.
-Below is a list of the types of mortgages we offer with a brief explanation of each.
+The differences between mortgage or home loan options can sometimes be confusing.
+Below is a list of the types of mortgages we offer with a brief review of each.

 - Mortgage Pre-Approval is a simple application process to determine if you qualify for a mortgage.
-Your credit and income information are the main factors in determining qualification.
-If you do qualify, a pre-approval will let you know how much house you can afford and show home sellers you are serious about a home purchase.
+Your credit and income information are the main factors taken into account.
+If you do qualify, a pre-approval has many benefits.
+It will let you know how much house you can afford and show home sellers you are serious about a home purchase.

 Apply for Mortgage Pre-Approval

-- A Mortgage is loan to purchase real estate.
+- A Mortgage is a loan to purchase real estate.
 Typically a mortgage has a set rate and must be paid off in a specific amount of time.
-Read our Conventional Loan Guide to learn more.

-- Mortgage Refinance is the ability to pay off your first mortgage and apply for a new mortgage for the same property typically in an effort to obtain a better rate or term.
+- Mortgage Refinance is the ability to pay off your first mortgage and apply for a new mortgage for the same property.
+You typically refinance your mortgage in an effort to obtain a better rate or term.

-- Second Mortgage is borrowing money, using the equity in your home to secure the loan, much as a personal loan may use the value of a car to secure the loan.
+- Second Mortgage is borrowing money, using the equity in your home to secure the loan.
+This type of home loan works much as a personal loan may use the value of a car to secure the loan.

-Mortgage ProgramsIn addition to a Conventional or Traditional Mortgage, Merchants also offers mortgage loans through the following programs.
-Your local Merchants Bank Mortgage Lender will be able to help you determine if you qualify or are eligible for any of these programs.
+Your local Merchants Bank Mortgage Lender will be help you determine if you qualify or are eligible for these programs.

-- The Veteran’s Administration (VA) Mortgage Program provides a government guaranteed mortgage or loan to eligible Veterans and their spouses who meet a number of specific requirements.
-Read our VA Loan Guide.
+- The Veteran’s Administration (VA) Mortgage Program provides a government guaranteed mortgage to eligible Veterans and their spouses who meet a number of specific requirements.
+Contact us for details.

-- The Federal Housing Administration (FHA) Mortgage Program provides more flexible mortgage loan options if you require a smaller down payment or a down payment from other sources, such as a gift; are a first-time homebuyer or have had credit issues in the past.
-Read our FHA Loan Guide.
+- The Federal Housing Administration (FHA) Mortgage Program provides more flexible mortgage loan options.
+Specifically, if you require a smaller down payment or a down payment from other sources, such as a gift; are a first-time homebuyer or have had credit issues in the past.
+Contact a lender for details.

-- The Rural Development Mortgage Program provides a government guaranteed mortgage or loan to eligible low or very low income applicants, in eligible rural areas, who meet a number of specific requirements.
+- The Rural Development Mortgage Program provides a government guaranteed mortgage to low or very low income applicants, in eligible rural areas, who meet specific requirements.
 Read the United States Agricultural and Rural Development Home Loan Guide.